-The probabilistic safety assessment (PSA) adequately complements the DSA, and it is a comprehensive and structured analytical tool to identifying accident scenarios and derive numerical estimates of risks of undesirable consequences concerning the operation of the facility and its associated plant vulnerabilities and, as such, is suitable for making risk-informed decisions relating to the design of the plant.
+The probabilistic safety assessment (PSA) adequately complements the DSA, and it is a comprehensive and structured analytical tool for identifying accident scenarios and deriving numerical estimates of risks of undesirable consequences concerning the operation of the facility and its associated plant vulnerabilities and, as such, is suitable for making risk-informed decisions relating to the design of the plant.

-Through the PSR PSA review, it was demonstrated that the PSA was adequate for riskinformed applications to support engineering, operations, and nuclear safety decision-making within the current scope of the model and to demonstrate licence compliance.
+Through the PSR PSA review, it was demonstrated that the PSA is adequate for risk-informed applications to support engineering, operations, and nuclear safety decision-making within the current scope of the model and to demonstrate licence compliance.
 PSA is used extensively at Koeberg to support safety management and decision-making through the safety evaluation, non-conformance, and qualitative risk processes.
-As it relates to the design aspects, PSA is used extensively to complement DSA; for example, it is used in the definition of safety classification of SSCs important for safety and to determine the impact of changes to operating technical specifications, procedures, etc.
+As it relates to the design aspects, PSA is used extensively to complement DSA; for example, it is used in the definition of safety classification of SSCs important to safety and to determine the impact of changes to operating technical specifications, procedures, etc.

-The PSR probabilistic safety assessment review demonstrated that the PSA remained valid as a representative model of the plant, that the current plant design and operating features had been modelled to a sufficient level of detail, and that the results were sufficiently well-balanced for all postulated initiating events (PIEs) and operating states.
+The PSR demonstrated that the PSA remains valid as a representative model of the plant, that the current plant design and operating features have been modelled to a sufficient level of detail, and that the results are sufficiently well-balanced for all postulated initiating events (PIEs) and operating states.

-The ASME peer reviews concluded that the PSA generally met Capability Category II, and therefore, the existing scope, capability, and application of the PSA were sufficient for licence compliance and risk applications.
-The review demonstrated that the existing PSA was sufficient to support the PSR GA.
+The ASME peer reviews concluded that the PSA generally meets Capability Category II, and therefore, the existing scope, capability, and application of the PSA are sufficient for licence compliance and risk applications.
+The review demonstrated that the existing PSA is sufficient to support the PSR GA.

-This review confirmed that the overall PSA results demonstrated that the risk associated with operation of the facility were well within the principal safety criteria (risk limits) specified in RD-0024 (Requirements on Risk Assessment and Compliance with Principal Safety Criteria for Nuclear Installations) [277] and, therefore, supported safe continued operation.
-However, the review identified 23 deviations: 21 graded to have "low" safety significance and two "drop" safety significance.
-The deviations did not impede the continued safe plant operation, and the identified safety improvement actions for the deviations needed to be implemented and prioritised in accordance with the deviation safety significance grading.
+The review identified 23 deviations: 21 were graded to have "low" safety significance and two "drop" safety significance.
+The deviations do not impede the continued safe plant operation, and the identified safety improvement actions for the deviations need to be implemented and prioritised in accordance with the deviation safety significance grading.